8am to 4pm

 A variety of assessment methods, including student self-reflection and self and peer assessment, allows continuous evaluation of the learning process and regular feedback to both the children and the parents.

-In addition to language (reading, writing and oral communication), mathematics, science, technology and social studies, we offer a rich visual arts, music, movement and drama programme to stimulate creativity in all areas of the curriculum and weekly pastoral, social and physical education sessions further enhance personal development.
+In addition to language (reading, writing and oral communication), mathematics, science, technology and social studies, we offer a rich visual arts and music programme to stimulate creativity in all areas of the curriculum and weekly pastoral, social and physical education sessions further enhance personal development.
 Primary students also benefit from a balanced PE programme within their weekly timetable, using facilities such as our small gym and the recently installed astro-turf multi-sports terrain.
-Lower primary students also enjoy the use of the local municipal swimming pool for part of the year.

-English language beginners from Grade 1 and up are offered support in ESOL (English for Speakers of Other Languages) at an extra cost if needed and all children learn French as a foreign or home country language.
+English language beginners from Grade 2 and up are offered support in ESOL (English for Speakers of Other Languages) at an extra cost if needed and all children learn French as an additional or home country language.